ytdl-org/youtube-dl/README.md

 Most people asking this question are not aware that youtube-dl now defaults to downloading the highest available quality as reported by YouTube, which will be 1080p or 720p in some cases, so you no longer need the `-b` option.
 For some specific videos, maybe YouTube does not report them to be available in a specific high quality format you're interested in.
 In that case, simply request it with the `-f` option and youtube-dl will try to download it.

+### I get a [SSL: CERTIFICATE_VERIFY_FAILED] error when trying to download a YouTube page on my Windows computer.
+How do I fix this?

+Your computer likely has an expired Google security certificate.
+Go to https://pki.google.com and download the "Google Internet Authority G2" certificate file.
+Double click the downloaded file to install the certificate.
+You may need to restart your computer.
+The issue should be resolved.

 ### I get HTTP error 402 when trying to download a video.
 What's this?

 Apparently YouTube requires you to pass a CAPTCHA test if you download too much.
 We're [considering to provide a way to let you solve the CAPTCHA](https://github.com/rg3/youtube-dl/issues/154), but at the moment, your best course of action is pointing a webbrowser to the youtube URL, solving the CAPTCHA, and restart youtube-dl.